Li Wanju Local Spirit Enlightenment Museum

 李萬居故居原是茅草屋,後改建成磚造房屋,現將閒置空間改建為具有文化教育與休憩娛樂功能的精神啟蒙館

-Mr. Li Wanju (1901-1966), born in Wubei Village, Kouhu Township, was a prominent figure in the local community.
-Despite being born into poverty, he worked diligently to secure opportunities for studying in Shanghai and France.
-During the Japanese occupation, after completing his studies, Li returned to Taiwan and joined the anti-Japanese movement.
-He later organized the Taiwan New Life Daily to critique contemporary politics, advocating for freedom and justice.
-Even after experiencing the February 28 Incident, he continued to fight for democracy throughout his life, ultimately earning the honorific title "Voice of Democracy" in the local community.
+Mr. Li Wanju (1901-1966), born in Wubei Village, Kouhu Township, was an outstanding figure in the local area.
+Despite being impoverished in his youth, he worked hard to secure opportunities to study in Shanghai and France.
+During the Japanese colonial period, after returning to Taiwan with his education, he joined the anti-Japanese movement.
+He later organized the Taiwan Shin Sheng Daily to criticize political affairs and advocate for freedom and justice.
+Despite experiencing the 228 Incident, he continued to fight for democracy throughout his life, ultimately earning the reputation of "Voice of Democracy" in the local community.
 Li Wanju's former residence is located in a small alley next to the Diaotian Temple in Wubei Village.
-Originally a thatched house, it was later rebuilt into a brick house as living standards improved.
-With the efforts of local residents, funding from the Cultural Affairs Council, and designs from scholars and experts, this once-neglected sacred site of democracy has been revitalized.
-The space has been transformed into a cultural education and recreational center known as the Enlightenment Museum.
-The building maintains its original architectural style, showcasing an elegant simplicity.
-Inside, exhibits combine images and textual explanations of Li Wanju's life and accomplishments, allowing visitors to understand his life journey and early living conditions, while also serving as a community activity space.
+Originally a thatch house, it was rebuilt into a brick house as living conditions improved.
+Later, with the efforts of local individuals, support from the National Cultural and Arts Foundation, and design and construction by scholars and experts, this lost democratic sacred site was restored.
+The space was transformed into a cultural education and recreational facility called the Enlightenment Pavilion.
+The building retains the original one-dragon architectural style, featuring simplicity along with elegance.
+The interior showcases displays accompanied by images and textual descriptions, allowing visitors to understand Li Wanju's life and early living environment, and serves as a space for community activities.
 The plaza in front of the former residence is spacious...

-Address:No. 188, Fuxing Rd, Wubei Village, Kouhu Township, Yunlin County 653, Taiwan
+Address:No. 188, Fuxing Rd., Wubei Village, Kouhu Township, Yunlin County 653, Taiwan

-Li Wan Ju Indigenous Spirit Enlightenment Museum Introduction
+Li Wanju Local Spirit Enlightenment Museum Introduction

-Mr. Li Wanju (1901-1966), born in Wubei Village, Kouhu Township, was a distinguished figure in the region.
-Despite facing poverty in his early years, he worked hard to seize the opportunity to study abroad in Shanghai and France.
-During the Japanese colonial period, after completing his studies, Li joined the resistance against Japanese rule.
-He later organized the Taiwan Shin Sheng Daily to critique the government and advocate for freedom and justice.
-He fought for democracy throughout his life, enduring the challenges of the February 28 Incident, ultimately earning the title of "Voice of Democracy" in the local community.
-Li Wanju's former residence is located in a small alley next to the Tiao Tian Temple in Wubei Village.
-Originally a thatched-roof house, it was later rebuilt as a brick house as living conditions improved.
-With the help of local supporters, funding from the Council for Cultural Affairs, and designs from scholars and experts, this forgotten shrine of democracy has been restored, transforming into a space that serves cultural education, recreation, and enlightenment for the community.
-The architecture retains the original dragon style, combining simplicity with elegance.
-Inside, exhibits include images and textual descriptions detailing Li's life and early living conditions, allowing visitors to understand his contributions and serving as a venue for community activities.
-The square in front of the residence is spacious, with a pavilion nearby for relaxation, exuding a rustic charm that makes it a worthwhile visit on weekends.
-To the north of Mr. Li's former residence lies a historic well known as "Medicine Shop Mouth," which was the main water source for local residents at the time.
-When nearby residents needed water, they would carry buckets to this well.
-According to local elders, the well is believed to have existed since the Ming and Zheng Dynasties, with legends stating that it was dug by the Dutch.
-The water is said to be sweet, and there is a local belief that the well can predict the weather; whenever the weather changes, the water in the well becomes murky immediately.
+Mr. Li Wanju (1901-1966), born in Wubei Village, Kouhu Township, was an outstanding person in the local area.
+Although he was born into poverty, he worked hard to seize the opportunity to study in Shanghai and France.
+During the Japanese occupation, after completing his studies and returning to Taiwan, Li Wanju joined the anti-Japanese movement.
+He later organized the Taiwan Newborn News to critique current politics and advocate for freedom and justice.
+Despite experiencing the February 28 Incident, he continued to fight for democracy throughout his life and earned the reputation of "Voice of Democracy" in the local community.
+Li Wanju's former residence is located in a small alley next to the Diaotian Temple in Wubei Village.
+It was originally a thatched roof house, which was later renovated into a brick structure as living conditions improved.
+With the efforts of local individuals, funding from the Council for Cultural Affairs, and the design and construction by scholars and experts, this formerly neglected site of democracy has been revived, transforming the idle space into a cultural education and leisure center.
+The building retains the original dragon style, exuding a simple yet elegant charm.
+The interior displays photographs and textual descriptions of Li Wanju's life and achievements, allowing visitors to understand his life and early living environment while also serving as a space for community activities.
+The square in front of the residence is spacious, with a nearby pavilion for relaxation, providing a rural simplicity that makes it worth visiting for a weekend getaway.
+To the north of Mr. Li Wanju's former residence lies an ancient well, formerly known as "Medicine Store Mouth," which was the main water source for local residents at that time.
+Nearby residents would carry water buckets to draw water from this well.
+According to local elders, the ancient well is believed to have existed since the Ming-Zheng period and is said to have been dug by the Dutch, known for its sweet water.
+There is also a local legend that this well can predict the weather; whenever the weather changes, the water becomes muddy.

-Address:No. 188, Fuxing Rd, Wubei Village, Kouhu Township, Yunlin County 653, Taiwan
+Address:No. 188, Fuxing Rd., Wubei Village, Kouhu Township, Yunlin County 653, Taiwan

 Recommended Hotel Bookings